 Time slider

-When an Excalibur project with observation layers is opened, a time slider is available through the Time Slider tab and is tied directly to any observation layers in a project.
-Each observation layer has a time element that can be used to filter the layer using the interactive time slider.
-The initial time extent of the slider has a start date that is set to the oldest dated observation within the observation layers and an end date that goes through the current time you opened the project plus an additional six hours.
-This will allow you to collect and view observations you make during the current project session.
+When you open the canvas or a project that contains a time-enabled Imagery Layer, Tiled Imagery Layer, Map Image Layer, OGC service such as a WCS layer, or Feature layer, a time slider is available on the Time Slider tab.
+Each time-enabled layer has a time element that can be used to filter the layer using the interactive time slider.
+The initial time extent of the slider has a start date that is set to the oldest dated layer and an end date that goes through the current time plus an additional six hours or the most recent layer.
+This will allow you to collect and view observations you make during the current session.

 Note: